Jafar Panahi: Early life and education

-Panahi was born in Mianeh, Iran to an Iranian Azerbaijani family.
-He has described his family as working class and grew up with four sisters and two brothers.
+Jafar Panahi was born in Mianeh, Iran, to an Iranian Azerbaijani family, which he has described as working-class.
+He grew up with four sisters and two brothers.
 His father worked as a house painter.
 His family spoke Azerbaijani at home, but Persian with other Iranians.
-When he was ten years old he wrote on 8 mm film camera.
+When he was ten years old he used an 8 mm film camera.
 He also acted in one film and assisted Kanoon's library director in running a program that taught children how to operate a film camera.

-Starting at age 12, Panahi worked after school in order to afford to go see films.
+Starting at age 12, Panahi worked after school in order to afford to go and see films.
 His impoverished childhood helped form the humanistic worldview of his films.